 But these definitions are subjective since they depend on our history of encounters with relevant examples.
 Thus, all of the concepts we have created do not match other people’s concepts precisely, despite being identically named.
 They depend on the particular experiences we have had.

 Yet, towards the ages of 13 to 15, with mathematical and formal logic, it becomes possible to define concepts by intension and, therefore, to share objective meaning with others.
 Teenagers can enter a world of shared and precise meanings.
-This is a prerequisite for the application of precise and formal critical thinking—for what good is critiquing the logic of others if I do not share their definitions of the concepts they use in their reasoning?
+This is a prerequisite for the application of precise and formal critical thinking.
+We can’t productively critique the arguments of others if we don’t share their definitions of concepts.

 The formal approach for children aged 13 and up should, then be twofold: formalize the definition of the concepts used and formalize the logical deduction itself.
 This comes with practice and enhances both children’s capacity to communicate and their critical faculties.